burlinson/AI/_posts/2025-06-22-Vector-Databases.md

 As processing power continues to advance, vector databases will become even more capable, enabling faster retrieval, richer context, and more intelligent AI.

-However, their ability to learn from experience has made neural networks the backbone of modern AI.
+However, their ability to learn from experience has made vector databases a critical component of AI platforms.